Canterbury, at only 60 miles from London, is an easy day trip and a good walking city.

 - every 20 minutes to half an hour from London Victoria to Canterbury East

-- about every half an hour from London Charing Cross to Canterbury West .
+- about hour from London Charing Cross to Canterbury West .

-- about every half an hour from London St Pancras International to Canterbury West.
+- about hour from London St Pancras International to Canterbury West.
 Some St Pancras trains require a change at Ashford in Kent.

-The journey takes from just under an hour to about an hour and a half.
-Advance round trip fare for off peak services starts at £29.40 (Summer 2016).
+The journey takes from just under an hour to about an hour and a fifty minutes.
+Advance round trip fare for off peak services starts (When purchased as two, one-way tickets.
+The cheapest fare was found using National Rail Enquiries Cheapest Fare Finder - see below) at £21.40 (Winter 2018).

 - Read More About Train Travel in the UK